guide

 Now that you’re up to speed on how privacy-first employee monitoring solutions protect sensitive data, let’s take a look at some best practices for implementation.

-Best practices for implementing privacy-first monitoring
+Best practices for implementing privacy-first screenshot monitoring

 Monitoring software can help businesses increase productivity while enabling employees to work remotely, embrace asynchronous schedules, and achieve better work-life balance.
-That said, the privacy-first component helps keep connotations of monitoring centered on autonomy rather than micromanagement.
+That said, the privacy-first component helps keep connotations of monitoring centered on autonomy rather than micromanagement

 Here are some steps you can take to implement privacy-first monitoring policies in the workplace for better adoption:

 • Communicate monitoring policies clearly.
-Create and clearly articulate your employee monitoring policy.
+Create and clearly articulate your monitoring policy.
 We highly recommend inviting employee feedback early and often and iterating on your policy as needed.

 • Use screenshot blur for sensitive roles.
 In compliance-heavy environments, look to the screenshot blur feature to hide sensitive data.
 Like most Hubstaff features, you can apply it only to the specific roles or projects you need.